-In our continuing effort to bring RMLD to the forefront of the demanding electrical utility industry, we consistently strive to improve efficiency to attain peak performance.
-RMLD not only delivers electricity to our customers, but provides a resource of information, support and incentive programs on energy awareness, electrical safety, and electrical efficiency to help keep costs down.
+In our continuing effort to bring RMLD to the forefront of the demanding electrical utility industry, we consistently strive to improve efficiency, thereby attaining peak performance.
+RMLD not only delivers electricity to our customers, but also provides information, support, and incentive programs on energy awareness, electrical safety, and electrical efficiency.
+These valuable resources help to keep costs down, which translates to customer savings.
 Our employees are working to ensure peak performance in all aspects of the electric utility business.

-In FY 2015, many initiatives were implemented to increase the overall electric system performance, organizational efficiency and productivity by providing a technology roadmap, conducting a system Reliability and Organizational Study, starting the transitioning toward Asset Manage-ment Strategy, developing a comprehensive seven-point maintenance plan and developing a peak shaving model/portfolio with our newly reorganized Integrated Resources Division (IRD).
+In FY 2016, many initiatives were implemented to improve overall electric system performance and increase organizational efficiency and productivity.
+This was accomplished by designing a technology roadmap, implementing approved Reliability and Organizational Study Recommendations, commencing the transition toward Asset Management Strategy, developing a comprehensive ten-point infrastructure maintenance plan, and developing a peak shaving model/portfolio with the Integrated Resources Division (IRD).

-IRD combines energy services, the purchase of power, the creation of new efficiency programs and the marketing of these programs, all related to lowering RMLD's peak usage (and yours) to keep rates stable and to help save you money on your electric bill.
+The IRD combines energy services, the purchase of power, the creation of new efficiency programs and the marketing of these programs, all related to lowering RMLD's peak usage (and that of its customers) to keep rates stable and to help customers save money on their electric bills.

-The electric demand (kW or Mw) is a measure of the rate of energy used by electrical equipment during a specific period of time.
-The rate of energy used is based on the number and size of electrical equipment used simultaneously.
-The amount of equipment connected and running at the same time will determine the rate of electricity or demand used at any given time.
-The electric meter constantly measures the amount of current flowing through the meter and totals within 15-minute intervals, which registers on the meter.
+The electric demand (kW or MW) is a measure of the rate of energy used by electrical equipment during a specific time period.
+The rate of energy used is based on the number and size of the electrical equipment being run.
+The amount of equipment connected and operating simultaneously will determine the rate of electricity or demand used during any given time.

-Demand reduction results in cost benefits and a decrease in capacity, transmission and energy costs.
-RMLD incentives for peak reduction are the basis for our rebate structure, Demand Response and the Peak Demand Reduction (PDR) programs.
-The reduction of peak demand translates to lower electric bills for our customers, as does our Time-of-Use (TOU) rate and Hot Water Heater Program rate.
+Demand reduction results in cost benefits through a decrease in capacity, transmission, and energy costs.
+RMLD incentives for peak reduction are the basis for our rebate structure, Demand Response, and the Peak Demand Reduction (PDR)

+programs.
+The reduction of peak demand translates to lower electric bills for our customers, as does our Time-of-Use (TOU) rate and the Hot Water Heater Program rate.

-RMLD encourages the efficient use of electricity by interacting with customers, building relationships, educating customers, promoting energy awareness and familiarizing customers about lighting, HVAC, motors and compressors.
+RMLD encourages the efficient use of electricity by interacting with and educating customers, building relationships, promoting energy awareness, and familiarizing customers with relevant aspects of lighting, HVAC, motors and compressors.

-RMLD has embraced and utilized advanced technologies by using Smart Grid technology and offering rebates on residential electric vehicle charging stations.
-Our IRD and Engineering groups keep on top of industry challenges on the distribution and generation side, where we are currently researching the cost benefit and integration of such technologies as gas peaking units, community solar power and battery storage, into our portfolio as a means of diversity and peak reduction.
+RMLD has embraced and utilized advanced technologies by implementing Smart Grid technology and offering rebates on residential electric vehicle charging stations.
+Our IRD and Engineering groups keep on top of industry challenges on the distribution and generation side, where we are currently researching the cost benefit and integration of adding technologies such as gas peaking units, community solar power, and battery storage into our portfolio as a means of diversity and peak reduction.

-The key in making all of these improvements, programs, incentives, etc. successful is communication.
-Internally and externally we continue to meet our goal from last year.
+The key to making each of these improvements, programs, and incentives successful is communication.
+Internally and externally, we continue to meet our goal from the prior year.
 The Be Efficient, Get Greener, Go Paperless campaign is addressed in every aspect of the business.
-Our newsletter In Brief is now digital, customers can read it on our website or receive a link via email.
-This Annual Report was designed and written in-house and 100% paperless.
+Our newsletter In Brief is now digital: customers can read it on our website or receive a link via email.
+Our new Twitter application and our new phone application work to communicate critical information to our customers.
+This Annual Report was designed and written in-house and is 100% paperless.